-Unlike the Oyen Digital enclosure, the Thunderbay unit doesn't have any RAID controller chip.
+The Thunderbay unit has no RAID controller chip, unlike the Oyen Digital enclosure.
 It operates as “Just a Bunch Of Disks” (JBOD).
-That means it's up to me to use software to configure them in a RAID system, if that's what I want.
+That means it’s up to me to use software to configure them in a RAID system, if that’s what I want.

 That freaked out a lot of people, myself included.
 The notion was based upon the mathematical probabilities using statistics provided by drive vendors.
 Then someone else came along and claimed that was BS because the math was wrong and real world experience showed success with rebuilding RAID arrays with large drivers.
 So who do you trust?

 I trust my backups.
 I also trust my disk monitoring systems, which is why I’m going with SoftRAID for Mac instead of a proprietary controller chip.

 Ideally, a hardware chip provides faster performance than software RAID.
 Ideally, that chip won’t fail.
 Experience shows me that it can and will fail, and you’re screwed if it dies.
 Software RAID may be slower, but it provides me with consistency.
 I can load it on a different Mac or a different enclosure and still access my data.
 All RAID seems to be proprietary, so my selection priorities are based upon what happens when things go wrong.